dougtoppin/presentation-splunk-docker/PITCHME.md

 ---
 ### How To
-Configure rsyslog on an Ubuntu 16.04 instance to send to a Splunk server (using AWS)
+Configure rsyslog (Ubuntu 16.04) to send to a Splunk (AWS)

 Ensure that the Splunk instance port 8514 is accessible to the Ubuntu server

-On the Splunk server
+Splunk server

 * Settings
 * Data inputs = TCP
 * Add new
 * Port = 8514
-* Next
 * Source type
 * Operating System = syslog
-* Review
 * Submit

 +++
 ### How To
-Configure rsyslog on an Ubuntu 16.04 instance to send to a Splunk server (AWS)
+Configure rsyslog (Ubuntu 16.04) to send to a Splunk (AWS)

-On Ubuntu
+Ubuntu server

 * Create file /etc/rsyslog.d/60-dockerd.conf
-* Insert the following with ip being the Splunk server private IP that is accessible
+* Insert the following with ip being the Splunk server private IP
-* `if $programname == 'dockerd' then @@ip:8514`
+* if $programname == 'dockerd' then @@ip:8514
 * sudo systemctl restart rsyslog